 Consider the frustration this causes you and what it looks like when you’re made further vulnerable as you stare into the digital divide.

 The digital-only or digital-first approach being embraced by government agencies is excluding some of Aotearoa’s most vulnerable people and communities.
 This is unacceptable.
-We want to see people’s needs put at the centre of public services and are asking candidates seeking election as our representatives in Parliament, to pledge to ensuring this is the case.
+We want to see people’s needs put at the centre of public services and are asking our representatives in Parliament, to pledge to ensuring this is the case.

 Interacting with government services is often about accessing rights and entitlements and it’s important that there aren’t any barriers in the way.
 Digital services are not the right response for all people or in all circumstances.
 There needs to be genuine choice for people about how they can interact - whether online, face-to-face, through others or by phone.